 Native Americans have traditionally had a lower number of high school, college and university graduates than the average population.
 Native Americans have traditionally been under-represented in the labor force.
 Native Americans are the fastest growing population.
 The government now understands that they will need training as they will be a major pool for the labor force in the future, so they are encouraging educational institutions to make accommodation for aboriginal persons, whether they be First Nations, Inuit, or Metis.

 Having a Metis Status card can help secure a place in a college or university.
 Considering that Metis families' ancestors helped to build the economy of this continent, and then had to hide their identity for generations or have rights taken away, and considering that these Native ancestors' hard work has never been properly recorded nor recognized, and considering that Metis families often changed their names and hid their identity to get jobs, it's time the Metis come out of hiding and access these programs, so that they can become more represented in colleges and universities.

 There are also scholarships and bursaries that Metis can apply for.
 Application for such funding should be based on genuine need, as there are so many Metis families with lack of resources for education.

 Major corporations usually have policy in place that encourages hiring from the 4 groups of people most under-represented in the workplace in Canada -- visible minorities, handicapped persons, aboriginal persons and women.
 Aboriginal persons under the Canadian Constitution Act include First Nations, Inuit and Metis.
-Whether this helps or not with workplace is debatable and depends on the circumstances of the company or organization hiring.
+Whether this helps or not with workplace depends on the circumstances of the company or organization hiring.

-Describing themselves as "French Canadian" has been the PC way of saying French and Native.
-Although their culture is Metis, there is still so much misunderstanding and old hollywood stereotyping of what it means to be aboriginal.
+Many Metis people have used the PC term "French Canadian" to describe themselves.
+Although their culture is Metis, there is still so much misunderstanding and old hollywood stereotyping of what it means to be indigenous.
 And so many Metis feel unworthy to claim it because they think they need to learn and become culturally First Nations, but that is not true.
 Metis culture is no more like First Nations culture than being Filipino would make someone Chinese.
 And there are as many types of Metis culture as there are communities where the Metis have lived.

-Only when the numbers of Metis persons get their Metis Status Card, will representative organizations be able to negotiate on their behalf.
-If the Metis want their tax money to work for their interests, then they need to register with their appropriate organization.
-Only by finding our Native ancestors will we begin to realize how many people in the small French Canadian towns and villages are Metis who have been hiding that part of their identity for generations.
+Only when significant numbers of Metis persons get their Metis Card, will representative organizations be able to negotiate on their behalf.
+If the Metis want their tax money to work for their interests, then they need to register with their representative organization.
+Only by finding our Native ancestors will we be able to prove how many people in our historic towns and villages are Metis who have been hiding that part of their identity for generations.

 Metis status card cards ontario quebec francais carte cartes statut metisse metisses métisse métisses français government approval registered registration approved fur trade voyageur fourriers HBC nord-ouest gouvernement registre approuvée d'ontario statuts reglements reglementée apply for application Metis metis status card "metis status card" metis status cards list organizations to issue metis status cards government listing indian aboriginal native american authorized - Communities of the Voyageur Metis